 The implementation process with Apptoto was fantastic!
 As soon as I signed up for the free trial, I was contacted and offered a free setup consultation, which I was totally not expecting.
 I jumped at the chance and scheduled an hour with Jessica.
-I explained to Jessica what we wanted to do, and as soon as the consultation started, she began to walk me through the setup showing me all the options, and quickly finding “work arounds” to make the system work for our unique situation.
+I explained to Jessica what we wanted to do.
+As soon as the consultation started, she began to walk me through the setup.
+She showed me all the options and quickly found “work arounds” to make the system work for our unique situation.

 I understand that our use of their system is NOT typical, but Jessica was able to make the system do exactly what I was envisioning.
 She really had to do some creative setups for us, but in the end it is working perfectly.

-I even requested an additional message setup at about 5pm on a Friday, and she was able to get it set up for us by later that evening even though what I asked for caused her to have to basically re-design our auto replies from the ground up.
+I even requested an additional message set up at about 5 p.m. on a Friday.
+She was able to get it set up for us by later that evening even though what I asked for caused her to have to basically re-design our auto-replies from the ground up.
 She was amazing and very responsive to any and all questions I had.

-The features I enjoy the most is the auto-replies, and the ability to send an additional reminder the day a person is scheduled to work a duty.
-With the auto-replies we are able to reply back when someone confirms they will be working and tell them exactly when to be there, and instruct them to text us directly if anything changes and they can’t attend.
+The feature I enjoy the most is the auto-replies and the ability to send an additional reminder the day a person is scheduled to work duty.
+With the auto-replies, we are able to reply back when someone confirms they will be working, tell them exactly when to be there, and instruct them to text us directly if anything changes and they can’t attend.
 The day-of messages have been well received by our families, as a final reminder that they have a duty that day, or that they requested a buyout of their duty and they need to drop off that payment.
 Additionally, our directors are loving the daily summary emails that show all their workers for the next day and who is working, who bought out, and who hasn’t replied.
 It’s a great double check for them.

 How do you use Apptoto specifically in your organization?
 Do you use both the reminder feature and the online booking feature?

 On the day a person is scheduled to work they will get a final reminder message.
-If they confirmed or didn’t reply, we will remind them that they have a duty that day, and the time of the duty.
-If they requested a buyout we will remind them that their money for the buyout is due prior to the start of their shift.
-These day-of messages are the piece that was not a normal use of the system, and Jessica had to do some creative workarounds to make them work with the rest of our messages and auto-replies.
+If they confirmed or didn’t reply, we will remind them they have a duty that day and the time of the duty.
+If they request a buyout, we remind them their money for the buyout is due prior to their shift.
+These day-of messages are the piece that was not a normal use of the system.
+Jessica had to do some creative workarounds to make them work with the rest of our messages and auto-replies.
 They are, however, a key piece in what is making the system so successful for us and are being very well received by our families.